disorderedmaterials/dissolve/web/docs/userguide/modules/analysis/avgmol/_index.md

 The `AvgMol` module calculates the average geometry of a species using an oriented site on that species as a reference.
 The average geometry is accumulated over all molecules of that type in the configuration.

-Results of the average molecule calculation can be used as a display reference in the {{< gui-module "SDF" >}} module.
+Results of the average molecule calculation can be used as a display reference in the {{< module "SDF" >}} module.

 ## Options